Velocidex/velociraptor-docs/content/docs/forensic/binary/_index.md

 #define FLAG4_MASK 0x08
 ```

-Remember that the bitmap above uses bit number instead.
+Remember that the bitmap above uses bit number instead, so e.g. a mask
+of 0x08 represents bit 3.

 {{% /notice %}}